MartijnC-dnd/MadMage_Startspeler/docs/new_character.md

 ## Personal Decisions

 Having to join the battle against [Shimmergloom](https://forgottenrealms.fandom.com/wiki/Haerinvureem), I prayed for guidance and support to [Clangeddin Silverbeard](https://forgottenrealms.fandom.com/wiki/Clangeddin_Silverbeard).

 Our great Father of Battle and the Lord of the Twin Axes guided me with his blessing and bestowed power upon me to smite my foes.

 Becoming a paladin was a natural consequence of my unwavering faith.
-In taking my vows, I became the holy sword of my clan (and in extension my god [Clangeddin Silverbeard](https://forgottenrealms.fandom.com/wiki/Clangeddin_Silverbeard)).
+In taking my vows, I became the holy axe of my clan (and in extension my god [Clangeddin Silverbeard](https://forgottenrealms.fandom.com/wiki/Clangeddin_Silverbeard)).

 ## Life Events

 1. You spent time working in a job related to your background.
 In my early years I got recruited into the city watch.
 During this time I was in charge of a small group to handle incidents all around Mithral Hall.
 Incidents included: